'Islamic' Art: Disrupting Unity and Discerning Ruptures

 A series of lectures to address the historiography of the field ‘Islamic Art’ by scoring the particular moments of ruptures that fractured its foundations.

-Organized by Avinoam Shalem, Riggio Professor, Arts of Islam, Department of Art History and Archaeology, Columbia University, in collaboration with the Middle East Institute, Columbia University.
+Organized by Avinoam Shalem, Riggio Professor, Arts of Islam, Department of Art History and Archaeology, Columbia University, in collaboration with the Center for Spatial Research at the Graduate School of Architecture, Planning and Preservation and the Middle East Institute of Columbia University.

 Eyal Weizman (Goldsmiths, University of London): "Hannibal in Rafah: a forensic reconstruction of one day in the 2014 Gaza War."

 Zeynep Celik (New Jersey Institute of Technology): "Photographing Ottoman Modernity."

 Nada Shabout (University of North Texas): "Modernities: Discontent and Alliances"